 Did the expense reasonably serve some purpose related to the contest?

-If no, there is no campaign expense to report.
+If no, there is no leadership campaign expense to report.

-If yes, and the expense is not a:
+If yes, then there is a leadership campaign expense to report.
+If the expense is not a:

 Note: The contest start date and end date (contest day) are indicated in the leadership contest report provided by the registered party.

 - The campaign rents an office on March 1, two weeks before the contest period starts.
 Contest day is September 30.
 The rental agreement is for seven months and the rent is $300 a month.
 The leadership contest expense to be recorded is the rent for the six months of April to September, plus the rent for 17 days in March: ($300 x 6) + (17 / 31 x $300) = $1,964.52.
 The remaining amount, $135.48, is recorded as an other leadership campaign expense.

 - After contest day, the contestant invites volunteers to a thank-you party.
 Although the event is outside the leadership contest period, the expense is incurred as an incidence of the leadership contest.
 Accordingly, the expense has to be reported as an other leadership campaign expense.

 Who can incur and pay "other" leadership campaign expenses?

 The financial agent, the leadership contestant or an authorized leadership campaign agent can incur other leadership campaign expenses.

 Only the financial agent or an authorized leadership campaign agent is allowed to pay other leadership campaign expenses, other than petty expenses paid from the petty cash with the financial agent's written authorization.

 Typical "other" expenses